There are lots of places to buy cards online in here in 2019.

 Submit Cards For Sale

-About six months ago, the purchase of collections like this one was creating an inventory too large to sell on eBay.
+Last year, the purchase of collections like this one was creating an inventory too large to sell on eBay.
 The listing limits on my account would have required an upgraded store cost, and even if I was willing to pay more for my store, the time required to get the 1-2K cards listed would have been enormous.

 So I decided to try submitting them to COMC!
 You send in a box of cards, and then for .30 per card they scan the front and back, categorize, and list it on the site.
 Once you price it, it is available for sale.
 You can even opt in to make your portfolio available to list on eBay and Amazon for an additional commission.

 I had about reached the point with my Sportlots and eBay listings where I couldn’t scale anymore due to time constraints.
 COMC has become the solution to my problem and allowed me to continue to pursue collections and quickly get them up for sale.
+In addition, now that I have regular sales on the site, I am able to use my store credit to cover the cost of processing the additional cards I submit and therefore don’t have to add any more funds to my account.
+It is essentially self sustaining at this point!

 I highly recommend COMC as both a buyer and seller.
 Whether you are looking to buy high end singles or complete sets, the site most likely has what you need.
 Have cards to sell, but don’t have the time to list them yourself?
 COMC is a great solution to that problem as well.